-4According to the Russian-American researcher V. I. Rossman, "Instead of classical problems, the humanities have focused on 'micro-narratives', problems of minorities, and the 'new ethics.'
+&lt;sup>4 According to the Russian-American researcher V. I. Rossman, "Instead of classical problems, the humanities have focused on 'micro-narratives', problems of minorities, and the 'new ethics.'
 There was a certain 'moralistic' turn in the humanities that was closely linked to a critique of imperialism, colonialism, sexism, racism, and other social ills.
-Largely legitimate, this critique has nevertheless been unbalanced and has led to the degeneration of the humanities into grievances studies, a caricatured version of science of grievances and victims of history.
+Largely legitimate, this critique has nevertheless been unbalanced and has led to the degeneration of the humanities of history.
 At any rate, the victimhood agenda has become the most prominent in the public debate" [9].